MEDSCI205

 In this lecture series covered by Dr. Rohit Ramchandra, the concepts and knowledge covered in MEDSCI142 (Renal Anatomy & Physiology) is expanded, but to a brief extent.

-To ensure proper understanding of this section, expanding your learning through Guyton & Hall’s “Textbook of Medical Physiology” and drawing mind-maps in response to a homeostatic disturbance provides the opportunity to achieve higher understanding in the concepts covered in class.
+To ensure proper understanding of this section, expanding your learning through the recommended textbook and drawing mind-maps in response to a homeostatic disturbance provides the opportunity to achieve higher understanding in the concepts covered in class.
 Focus on the main key players that control water balance – ADH, ANG2, Aldosterone, Renin, different areas of a nephron and you’ve pretty much grasped his section.

 This section is where you will be introduced (briefly) to the Dive Reflex, and how components of the heart respond to prolonged immersion into water.
 This lecture will be extremely helpful for Lab 2, where theory is tested by voluntary immersion into cold, cold water.
 This topic will be further elaborated when covering Respiratory Physiology with Dr. Marie Ward.